-Adwoa Safo trolled for claiming credit for Mahama project - Myjoyonline.com — Nigeria Today
+NDC demands apology from Adwoa Safo for peddling falsehood - Myjoyonline.com — Nigeria Today

-Adwoa Safo trolled for claiming credit for Mahama project – Myjoyonline.com
+NDC demands apology from Adwoa Safo for peddling falsehood – Myjoyonline.com

 |